-We are developing novel engineered, allogeneic, off-the-shelf cell therapies to improve the lives of cancer patients and their overall survival by leveraging our NK cell engineering platform.
+We are developing novel engineered, allogeneic, off-the-shelf cell therapies to improve the lives of autoimmune and cancer patients.
 Key elements of our strategy to achieve this include:

 Next generation platform enlists natural, healthy human donor NK cells for optimal product candidates.